Lesson 10.1

 Education is big

-Most calls to "blow up" the education system generally paint over the question of scale.
-Perhaps because classrooms are small, it is hard to internalize the reality that America’s education system is big.
-Really, really big.
+Calls to "blow up" the education system (or, more politely, to re-invent it) generally paint over the challenge of scale.
+Perhaps because classrooms are small, it is hard to internalize the reality that America’s education system is really, really big.
 Giant, actually.
-In rough numbers, the 2020 census counted nearly 8 million students in preschool and kindergarten alone.
-About 50 million more attend grades 1 through 12.
+In rough numbers, nearly 60 million students in America attend grades pre-K to 12.
 Another 20 million or so are enrolled in college or graduate education.
-Just in the K-12 grades, America employs approximately 3.6 million teachers, and spends well over half a trillion dollars per year.
+School systems in America employ about 3.6 million teachers for K-12, and spend about a trillion dollars per year.
+Picture a classroom.
+There are roughly forty million of them in America.
 These are big numbers, certainly.
 But are they bigger than other big things in America?
 For example:

 • Q1: Which does America have more of: teachers or soldiers?